OM-02/Blackjack/README.md

 - Dealer plays and can win

 ## Planned Features:
-- Move the player's hand and actions to a separate class
+- Move the player's hand and actions to a separate class (finished)
+    - Possibly add the option for multiple people to play?
 - Add a money system